-- Cromwell Compressor Station install low nitrogen oxides (NOx) burners on three reciprocating engines and additional yard piping to accommodate bi-directional flows in Cromwell, Connecticut (Figures 1-14 and 1-15); and - Hanover Compressor Station Install additional yard piping to accommodate bi-directional flows in Hanover, New Jersey (see Figure 1-8 and Figure 1-9b).
+- Cromwell Compressor Station install additional yard piping to accommodate bi-directional flows in Cromwell, Connecticut (Figure 1-14 and 1-15) and Hanover, New Jersey, respectively (see Figure 1-8 and Figure 1-9b). - Hanover Compressor Station install additional yard piping to accommodate bi-directional flows in Hanover, New Jersey (see Figures 1-7 and 1-9).

-A significant portion of the approximate 20.0 miles of the proposed pipeline facilities will be within existing rightof-way (ROW), consisting of pipeline ROW owned by Texas Eastern, public roadways, railways, and/or other utility ROW.
+A significant portion of the approximate 20.3 miles of the proposed pipeline facilities will be within existing rightof-way (ROW), consisting of pipeline ROW owned by Texas Eastern, public roadways, railways, and/or other utility ROW.